 Great coaches often have very specific types of clients they’re best suited to working with, given their qualifications and experience.
 As a client, you can seek out a coach who precisely suits your needs, even if they live in a different city – or on the other side of the planet.

-I work exclusively with vegans who want to get super strong.
-(I do work with clients who aren’t currently vegan if they’re looking to make the transition and need support.)
-If you’re looking for a “quick fix” 90-day challenge, I’m not your gal.
-If you’re looking to compete in a physique competition, I’ll refer you to someone else.
+We work exclusively with vegans who want to get super strong.
+(We do work with clients who aren’t currently vegan if they’re looking to make the transition and need support.)
+If you’re looking for a “quick fix” 30-day challenge, we're not for you.
+If you’re looking to compete in a physique competition, we'll refer you to someone else.
 But if you’re looking to make weight lifting a priority in your life and want to show the world what plant-based strength is all about, let’s talk!

 “I was able to connect with a vegan personal trainer even though she lives in another part of the province.
 The vegan part was very important to me as I also follow a vegan diet and needed to work with someone who 'gets it'.”

-With online coaching, you can work with a kick-ass coach who suits your needs from anywhere in the world!
+With online coaching, you can work with a highly qualified coach who suits your needs from anywhere in the world!

 You live in a remote location

-Another client lives on a tiny, boat-access-only island off Bermuda.
+Another past client lived on a tiny, boat-access-only island off Bermuda.
 No cars, and only 20 houses total.
-This client needs to work out at home for logistical reasons, so she has me create her workouts for her and keep her accountable.
+This client needed to work out at home for logistical reasons, so she had me create workouts for her and keep her accountable.